By Tim Lambert

 He also banned foot binding, smoking opium, and wearing the queue.
 His followers also destroyed Buddhist and Taoist temples.
 He took Nanjing in 1853 and led a long rebellion.
 It took the Qing more than a decade to crush it.
 Furthermore, other rebellions broke out in China.
 It took another 4 years to put down bandits in the north called the Nanin.
 There were also rebellions by Muslims in outlying areas.
 These were not defeated until 1873.

 In the late 19th century the Chinese government made some attempts to introduce European technology.
 None of them were very successful.
 In partnership with Chinese merchants, the government opened coal mines, started a steam shipping company, and opened ironworks and cotton mills.
 They also built a telegraph network and a small network of railways.

 However, all these efforts at reform met with resistance from traditional Confucian scholars.
 Worse in 1893 the Empress Cixintook some money intended for the navy and used it to build a marble ship in the shape of a paddle steamer.
 China remained fundamentally unchanged in the late 19th century, unlike Japan, which changed rapidly.

-After the shock of the Sino-Japanese war many Chinese realized that China must modernize otherwise she would be carved up between the foreign powers.
+After the shock of the Sino-Japanese war, many Chinese realized that China must modernize otherwise she would be carved up between the foreign powers.
 In 1898 some officials persuaded the emperor to decree a series of reforms.
-However the Empress Dowager (a retired empress) Cixi put a stop to it.
-She arrested most of the reformers and executed them on the trumped-up charge that they were plotting to overthrow thengovernment.
+However Empress Dowager (a retired empress) Cixi put a stop to it.
+She arrested most of the reformers and executed them on the trumped-up charge that they were plotting to overthrow the government.